Check out these precision engineering businesses images:

 Physical Description:

 4-engine heavy bomber with semi-monoqoque fuselage and higher-aspect ratio wings.
-Polished aluminum finish general, common late-Planet War II Army Air Forces insignia on wings and aft fuselage and serial number on vertical fin 509th Composite Group markings painted in black &quotEnola Gay&quot in black, block letters on lower left nose.
+Polished aluminum finish general, common late-Planet War II Army Air Forces insignia on wings and aft fuselage and serial number on vertical fin 509th Composite Group markings painted in black "Enola Gay" in black, block letters on lower left nose.